d99kris/nmail/README.md

 "See all settings", "Labels" and untick "Show in IMAP" for "Starred", "Important" and "All Mail".

+### html_preview_cmd

+This field allows overriding the external viewer used when previewing messages composed using markdown.
+The viewer may be a terminal-based program, e.g. `w3m -o confirm_qq=false`.
+By default nmail uses `open` on macOS and `xdg-open >/dev/null 2>&1` on Linux.

 ### html_to_text_cmd

 This field allows customizing how nmail should convert HTML emails to text.